Amending Transactions

 • If using Approval Workflow, updating details such as BI Code and GL Code can require the document to need reapproval.

-• Transactions that are Allocated (see Section 3), on Bank Reconciliations, VAT Returns, or from Closed Period only have basic edits to the Description and Ext Ref available (option 1 in this section).
-If you need further edits (option 2 in this section), they must be deselected from any of these items.
+• Transactions that are Allocated (see Section 3), on Bank Reconciliations, or saved but not submitted VAT Returns have basic edits to the Description and Ext Ref available (option 1 in this section) as well as edits to Due Date, Tran Date, BI Code, and GL Code (option 2 in this section).
+For further edits, they must be deselected from any of these items.

 Option One: Basic Transaction Browser Edits (Ext Ref and Description)